xenon-middleware/xenon-tutorial/source/tutorial.rst

       xenon filesystem file copy /home/tutorial/xenon/thefile.txt /home/tutorial/xenon/thefile.bak

-   .. include:: java/nl/esciencecenter/xenon/examples/filesystems/CopyFileLocalToLocalAbsolutePaths.java.txt
+   .. include:: java/nl/esciencecenter/xenon/examples/filesystems/CopyFileLocalToLocalAbsolutePaths.java

-Note that the source path may be read from standard input, and that the target path may be written to standard output:
+Note that the source path may be standard input, and that the target path may be standard output:

 .. code-block:: bash

+      # read from stdin:
       cat thefile.txt | xenon filesystem file copy - mystdin.txt

+      # write to stdout:
       xenon filesystem file copy thefile.txt - 1> mystdout.txt

 ``xenon filesystem file`` has a few more subcommands, namely ``mkdir``, ``rename`` and ``remove``.
 You can